 Can you give us 3 good reasons why we should book a property at Crosswoodhill rather than elsewhere?

 Crosswoodhill Farm Holiday Cottages are annually and individually inspected under the VisitScotland Quality Assurance Scheme.
 Using a scale of 1-5 Stars, this national scheme provides welcome reassurance about what to expect before you arrive.
 Its detailed objective assessment embraces cleanliness, ambience, hospitality, service and standards in the accommodation.
-Orlege and Craigengar were last inspected in 2011 and retain their 5 STAR status.
+Orlege was last inspected in August 2009 and retains its 5 STAR status.
 More Info

 We invite you to share with us some of the lovely comments made by past guests on our FEEDBACK PAGE